sskoczyl/crash-course/README.md

 ```
 docker-compose up -d
 ```
 When running mentioned commands, you should have `.env` file, which contains defined enviromental variables, in root directory.
 Exampe contents of `.env` are shown in `example_env` file (it contains all enviromental variables used by project).
 After succesfully running these comands development server should be accesible at http://localhost:8000.
-If you want to stop running containers, in root folder, run:
+If you want to stop running containers and remove them and any networks that were created, in root folder, run:

 ```
 docker-compose down